JerryWu-code/VideoLearningHub/README.md

 - **Collection Management**:
   - **Collection Star Component**:
-    - Located on the top-right corner of resource cards.
+    - Located on the bottom-right corner of resource cards.
     - Toggle functionality to add/remove resources from collections dynamically.
     - Updates in real-time based on the user's interaction.

-- **AI-Powered Chatbot**:
-  - Integrated an external chatbot library.
-  - Allows users to ask questions and get AI-powered responses while interacting with the platform, especially while watching videos.
+  - **History Tracking Page**
+    - **Access History Tracking**: keeps a record of all videos, articles, and papers accessed/collected by users, allowing them to revisit previous materials with ease.

+- **3-rd party AI Assistant Integration on the Player Page**
+  - **Real-Time Assistance**: An AI ChatBot is integrated directly into the Player page, enabling users to ask questions or seek clarifications about the video content they are watching.
+  - **Context-Aware Responses**: The AI Assistant can understand the context of the video and provide tailored explanations or additional resources related to the topic.
+  - **Enhanced Learning Experience**: Users can interact with the ChatBot without leaving the Player page, ensuring an uninterrupted and interactive learning environment.

 ---